tecjeferson/DevSecOps-terraform_Ec2-Jenkins-aws-k8s_IAC/README.md

-# AWS Infrastructure Creation using Terraform old version by Security Guru, and new version of tf by Jeferson Rocha.
+# AWS Infrastructure Creation using Terraform old version by Security Guru, and new version of by Jeferson Rocha.

 ## Step 0: Initialize Terraform
 ```